Michael Gove: Member of Parliament: 2005–2010

-Secretary of State for Education (2010–2014)
+Secretary of State for Education: 2010–2014

 With the formation of the Conservative-Liberal Democrat coalition government following the hung parliament after the 2010 general election, Gove became Secretary of State for Education.
-His first moves included reorganising his department, announcing plans to allow schools rated as Outstanding by Ofsted to become academies, and cutting the previous government's school-building programme.
+His first moves included reorganising his department, announcing plans to allow schools rated as Outstanding by Ofsted to become academies, and for groups such as parents and charities to establish new state-funded free schools, and cutting the previous government's school-building programme, Building Schools for the Future.
 He apologised, however, when the list of terminated school-building projects he had released was found to be inaccurate; the list was reannounced several times before it was finally accurately published.

-In July 2010, Gove said that Labour had failed in their attempt to break the link between social class and school achievement despite spending billions of pounds: quoting research, he indicated that by the age of six years, children of low ability from affluent homes were still out-performing brighter children from poorer backgrounds.
-At a House of Commons Education Select Committee he said that this separation of achievement grew larger throughout pupils' school careers, stating, "In effect, rich thick kids do better than poor clever children when they arrive at school [and] the situation as they go through gets worse".

 Gove's second home was not in his constituency, but in Elstead, in the South West Surrey constituency.
 Gove sold the house and began to commute to his constituency.

-During the 2010 Conservative Party Conference, Gove announced that the primary and secondary-school national curricula for England would be restructured, and that study of authors such as Byron, Keats, Jane Austen, Dickens and Thomas Hardy would be reinstated in English lessons as part of a plan to improve children's grasp of English literature and language.
-Academies were not required to follow the national curriculum, and so weren't affected by the reforms.
+During the 2010 Conservative Party Conference, Gove announced that the primary and secondary-school national curricula for England would be restructured, and that study of authors such as Byron, Keats, Austen, Dickens, and Hardy would be reinstated in English lessons as part of a plan to improve children's grasp of English literature and language.
+Academies and free schools were not required to follow the national curriculum, and so weren't affected by the reforms.
 Children who failed to write coherently and grammatically, or who were weak in spelling, were penalised in the new examinations.
 Standards in mathematics and science were also strengthened.

-In March 2011, Gove was criticised for not understanding the importance of school architecture and accused of having misrepresented the cost.
-In February 2011, he had told Parliament that one individual had made £1,000,000 in one year when the true figure was £700,000 for five advisers at different times over a four-year period.
+Gove won the "Minister of the Year" award at the 2011 Spectator awards.

+In February 2011, Gove told Parliament that one individual adviser had earned £1,000,000 in a single year, when in fact the total pay for five advisers over a four-year period was £700,000, spread across a programme covering more than 80 schools.
+The following month, he was criticised for suggesting that architects had "creamed off" money that could be better spent on teaching, and for misrepresenting the cost of school architecture, leading to accusations that he underestimated the importance of school design for pupils' behaviour and educational outcomes.